 - Automatic Bank Draft (call office to enroll)

-- Online Payments: credit card payment fee and check payment fee is \$2.95.
+- Online Payments: third party convenience fee applies.

 - Internet Banking

-- Credit Cards: no fees when paying at the office.
+- Credit Cards: no fees when paying through the office.

 - Drive-thru Window

 - Night Deposit Box

 - Mail

-- Walk-ins

 Please provide us with your email address by writing it on your payment stub, or by calling the business office.
 This information will be used for future communication and possible e-billing.